Lugs, hoops, strainers and snares

-Most of the lugs on Carolina Drumworks snares are custom made.
-We use double-ended and tube-related lug designs to hold up to the high tensions used on snare drums, since single-point lugs are susceptible to being pulled by the tension rods and can place stress on the shell by twisting or leaning.
-This can result in a damping effect on the vibration of the shell, uneven tension of the head, or – at worst – a cracked shell.
+The lugs on Carolina Drumworks snares are custom made.
+We use our CD Signature tube-style lug designs to stand up to the high tensions used on snare drums, since single-point lugs are susceptible to being pulled by the tension rods and can place stress on the shell by twisting or leaning.
+This can result in a damping effect on the vibration of the shell, uneven tension of the head, or -- at worst -- a cracked shell.
 Tube-style lugs keep the tension running in a straight line from the tension rods right through the lugs -- about a half inch outside the shell and exactly parallel to it.
 So the stress stays aligned in the hardware, not twisting against the side of the shell.

 Snare wires are selected to be responsive for specific styles of music and use.
-We primarily use Puresound snare wires.
+We primarily use Puresound snare wires for kit snare drums, and a selection of cables and wires for concert snare drums, based on individual drum design.

 • Back to About the Drums